PaulKrznaric/GoLang-Microservices-Playground/README.md

 The software is entirely locally deployed and these softwares will not be setup on your machine

 1. Navigate to the `./scripts` folder and elevate permissions of all Bash scripts (`chmod +x *`)
-2. Run the scripts as follows:
+2. Run the scripts in the following order:
   a. `./startpostgresql`
   b. `./setupdatabase`
   c. `./setup`